 Child plans, whether traditional or unit linked, understand the importance of securing funds for your child.
-That is why these plans also allow various add-on riders which increase the scope of coverage.
+That is why these child plan also allow various add-on riders which increase the scope of coverage.
 The policyholder can choose any rider as per his requirement and enhance the coverage provided by a child plan.

 If you want to know another reason why a child plan is important, sample this.
 The premiums which you pay for the plan are tax-free under Section 80C up to a maximum of Rs.1.5 lakh.
 Moreover, any death benefit or maturity benefit received under the plan is also completely tax-free.
-That too without any limits!
-So, a child plan not only builds a corpus for your child it also saves your tax liability.

-Given these important reasons, you should buy a child insurance plan if you are a parent and wish a bright future for your child even in your absence.
 Having a corpus for your child’s future needs is essential and a child insurance plan helps you in creating such a corpus.
 By providing coverage for premature death the plan also protects your financial plans for your child from going haywire in case of death.